YoshihiroNak/Terminal_app_T1A3/src/README.md

 ## Code Style Guide and Styling Conventions

 I followed PEP8 guidelines in coding with python.
 I wrote the code with a consistent style such as indentation and line length of 79 characters or less.
+[PEP8 Style Guide](https://peps.python.org/pep-0008/)

 ## Implementation Plan

 I used one of github's features, projects, to manage tasks. kanban style task management was very efficient and gave me a great view of tasks ahead.
 I prioritized tasks on a small, medium, and large scale as needed.

-## Flow Charts

-## Installation Instructions
+## Help Documentation

 Currently, this application is only suppoerted on Linux and macOS.
 If you are a windows user, please make sure you have WSL Ubuntu on your PC.
 If you don't have, please follow this guide to install : [WSL Ubuntu](https://ubuntu.com/tutorials/install-ubuntu-on-wsl2-on-windows-10#1-overview)